guyleonard/sagawe/README.md

     conda install -c bioconda busco
     conda install -c bioconda multiqc

+* You will also need:
+  * BUSCO Taxonomic Libraries
+  * NCBI 'nt' Database
-* CEGMA is no longer supported and does not have a conda install.
+* NB - CEGMA is no longer supported and does not have a conda install.

-## Other Information

 ## Citation
 This work was initially completed for [in prep - paper here] for which the original scripts are available as a pre-release with the below DOI.